xuyang61/SuperMetrics/README.md

     2. Awesomeness is calculated as the sum of the ASCII character codes for the letters of the cat's name (cats only user ASCII characters in their names).
 However if the cat's name is exactly "James", the awesomeness is infinite.
     3. The cats are presented in descending order of awesomeness.
 5. Only admin users are able to delete cats from the list.
+6. All logged-in users may rename cats but 2 cats may never share a name (cats are not picky about their exact names but desire to feel unique)
-6. Any changes to the cat list are persisted between visits to the app.
+7. Any changes to the cat list are persisted between visits to the app.

 ## Attribution